1. PHILOSOPHY OF SCIENCE

 I imagine that science did not accept it as true because it was not necessary nor urgent, but in fact, most humans thought that they did not exist or had more doubts than what was reasonable, which is quite different from being completely certain.
 On other hand, the mere possibility of absolute certainty is not clear due to the influence of philosophy.

 The existence of extraterrestrial organic life

 It is the same with the existence of organic life, from a logical viewpoint, there can be no reasonable doubt of its existence outside of our planet or solar system, accordingly with the game of purely mathematical probabilities.

 The existence of other concepts of life

 Other more modern or classic concepts of life, depending on how you look at it, have another more immediate problem, its existence is not even recognized or it cannot be scientifically recognized on Earth.
 Obviously, that is fine.
 However, another thing is to deny it, as many scientists, with Darwin leading the group, attempt to do.
 With denial occurs exactly the same thing as with affirmation: It needs proof!

 Given the significance of an accurate interpretation of the scientific method and the goal of personal neutrality, when evaluating the new concepts in evolution, a special section has been included in the aforementioned chapter IV.
 It deals with the limits of knowledge from the personal and social psychology and the sociology of science that could affect the acceptation of one or another evolutionary theory.

 The controversy about the definition of intelligence

 This subject is very emotional.
 Not only attempts are being made in order to deny its genetic nature (it is obvious, at least, at a biological species level!), but in numerous occasions even the existence of the very concept and the possibility of its quantification are denied.

-A natural development of the General Theory of Conditional Evolution of Life has been the Global Cognitive Theory divided into four books about the brain, intelligence, memory and the will.
+A natural development of Conditional Evolution of Life has been the Global Cognitive Theory divided into four books about the brain, intelligence, memory and the will.